w-yeehong/objdetection-api/README.md

 The file `app/data/valid_classes.json` can be modified to include custom classes for object detection.
 These classes can be viewed from this [link](https://storage.googleapis.com/openimages/2018_04/class-descriptions-boxable.csv).

-For instance, to detect the `Plant` class in images, add the key-value pair `"/m/05s2s" : "Plant"` to the file.
+For instance, to detect plants (the `Plant` class) in any image, add the key-value pair `"/m/05s2s" : "Plant"` to the file.

 ## Inference Time